mzfr/yarr/readme.md

  The original repository can be found here - https://github.com/nkanaev/yarr

 I really loved using this RSS reader because this was simple to run and had all the functionality I was looking for in an RSS reader, except one.
-That was to share/add the item to your pocket https://getpocket.com/ account.
-And the original author didn't want to introduce any 3rd party dependencies https://github.com/nkanaev/yarr/issues/57#issue-864736485 in their version of the application.
+That was to share/add the item to your [pocket](https://getpocket.com/ account).
+And the original author [didn't want to introduce any 3rd party dependencies](https://github.com/nkanaev/yarr/issues/57#issue-864736485) in their version of the application.
 So I decided to fork it and add that(and maybe a few more) feature to my own fork.

 ## Installation